PROJECT THALASSA · PITCH

 P5

-Narrative petri dish · compute motifs, don't tag feelings
+Narrative petri dish · compute symbols, do not merely tag emotions

 P6